 Severe-Weather Procedure Details for Parents and Students

-(The following policy also applies to parochial and private-school children who rely on CPS for yellow-bus transportation.)
+The following severe-weather procedure also applies to parochial and private-school children who rely on CPS for yellow-bus transportation.

 When severe weather is predicted, parents should check the CPS website or local television or radio stations, for announcements about school closings or delays.
 Alerts also are available on the CPS mobile app.
 The most complete and detailed information is available on the CPS website, including answers to Frequently Asked Questions about the procedure.